 The system of releasing a defendant awaiting trial in exchange for money dates back to the 13th century in England.
 As it was a common practice back then, the sheriffs had the right to either hold or let go of a criminal.
 Sheriffs could allow potential criminals to be free by making payments.
 However, even before the 13th century, around 410-1066 (The Anglo-Saxon period in England), money bail was already used to settle disputes peacefully.

 The bail system eventually became formal and legal in 1275 when the English Parliament passed the Statute of Westminster.
-The statute determines which crimes are subject for bail since not all charges can post bond.
-It is still considered as the primary system that the United States follows up to date.
+The statute determines which crimes are subject to bail since not all charges can be posted bond.
+It is still considered the primary system that the United States follows to date.

 The First Bail Bonds Companies

 Shortly after the passing of the Statute of Westminster, businesspeople started the first bail company.
-The Denver bail bond companies today still hold the basic principle of the first bail bonds businesses in England wherein the defendant is subject to give a percentage of the bail amount, while the bondsman will pay the rest of it.
+The Denver bail bond companies today still hold the basic principle of the first bail bond businesses in England, wherein the defendant is required to give a percentage of the bail amount, while the bondsman will pay the rest of it.

 Bail Bonds in the US